ziyadparekh/OCB/README.md

 `cd` into the directory and run `npm install`

-If everything worked out ok you should be able to run `supervisor application/app.js` from the `root` and navigate your browser to `localhost:3010`
+If everything worked out ok you should be able to run:

+1. `supervisor application/app.js` from the `root`
+2. `gulp` in another tab on your terminal
+3. then navigate your browser to `localhost:3010`

 STRUCTURE::